-For a unique souvenir, go to Spitalfields market.
+For unique London souvenirs, go to Spitalfields market.
 Thanks to the great mixture of high-end shops and quirky market stalls, there truly is something for everyone in this market.
 Many people love exploring the independent sellers’ stalls for great and one-of-a-kind finds.

 Dine on Ethnic Food